arnicas/nlp-tips-and-tricks/spacy_components.md

 ```

-How to use it-- this is a complex example that does work.
-Thanks to MS Presidio project for this example of how to do this.
+How to use it-- this is a complex example that does work, using both a coreference model and then a trained NER model in the same pipeline.
+The 'combine corefs' component puts a bunch of info on the doc object, and then you use the ner model, and can potentially add a component afterwords that uses both together, e.g., for name resolution.
+I haven't gotten that to work well and I'm using crappy heuristics right now for names for one client.

 ```